INSEAD-eLab/GTCI2014/README.md

 Merging is done inside Scripts > merging folder. each file will merge a pillar and finally, "master.R" will merge all the pillars.
 Merging should be done on a powerful computer with a lot of extra RAM.

 #### PDF report

+To export PDF, create a data object for desired variable.
+Then use _generate.pdf_ function to generate.
+Function variables are as following :

+* variable.object = data object to be exported as PDF
+* variable.to.sort = variable name to be sorted when exported to PDF.
+Need to provide as string.
+* name = name to be given to the exported PDF.
+* note = note message to provide below the variable name inside the PDF.

+Example calls for this functions are at Scripts > PDFexport.R and PDF files are inside "export"" folder.

 #### PCA